Skip to main content

 • Having to be your brother or sister’s main friend and companion

-• Anger towards your brother or sister that you have not been able to express
+• Anger towards your brother or sister that you haven’t been able to express

 • Having to help your brother or sister deal with parental loss